 You will need to buy four texts for the year, and these are:

 - Like a House on Fire, Cate Kennedy

 - Nine Days, Toni Jordan

 Things to think about

-Look at the other English courses available at DECV and consider whether you are best suited to English, Literature or English Language.
-If you are not sure, speak to a VCE advisor at DECV.
+Look at the other English courses available at DECV and consider whether you are best suited to English or Literature.
+If you are not sure, speak to a year level coordinator at DECV.